Hours of Operation 24/7/365

 As the infection intensifies, patients may display behavioral changes including confusion, agitation, dizziness, or falls.
 These changes are easily confused with dementia.
 Caretakers – or adults aging in place – should watch for these and other telltale signs, visiting a professional for diagnosis and treatment should they arise.

-At Manchester Place Care Homes, we care for our residents around the clock with the goal of pinpointing and addressing any symptoms before an infection becomes more serious.
+At Manchester Care Homes, we care for our residents around the clock with the goal of pinpointing and addressing any symptoms before an infection becomes more serious.
 Schedule a free tour and talk to one of our compassionate team members if you’re considering around-the-clock assisted living for your loved one.

 Scroll to Top